-With such an expansive facility and wideranging security issues, it is essential that the SMMC’s Security Services has the crucial information they need to successfully maintain campus safety.
+With such an expansive facility and wide-ranging security issues, it is essential that SMMC’s Security Services have the crucial information they need to maintain campus safety successfully.
 This necessitates that incident information be readily accessible to all security personnel at all times, as well as meaningful analysis and reports allowing staff to quickly and easily interpret this data.

 Over time, as the SMMC expanded and their security needs grew, it became apparent to Lieutenant Steven Haynes of Security Services that their home-grown incident tracking system simply wasn’t working:

-Although Haynes wasn’t initially aware of what automated software systems were available on the market for incident reporting, he knew that consolidating the SMMC’s security data was critical to achieving their security objectives.
-With consolidated data, all information would be accessible from one central location and it could be easily searched across for complete analysis and reporting:
+Although Haynes wasn’t initially aware of what automated software systems were available on the market for incident reporting, he knew that consolidating SMMC’s security data was critical to achieving its security objectives.
+With consolidated data, all information would be accessible from one central location, and it could be easily searched across for complete analysis and reporting:

 “With our old system, I could look in as many as five different files looking for incident information.
-The pictures were one place, a written statement another place and so on.
+The pictures were in one place, a written statement in another place, and so on.
 We wanted a system that could keep all this information together in one location and in a form that the officers could research.
-Segregation of data was important too, because we wanted to share information with our Risk Management and Safety departments but not everyone needed access to everything.
+Segregation of data was important, too, because we wanted to share information with our Risk Management and Safety departments, but not everyone needed access to everything.
 Basically, we needed a system that provided a single platform for dealing with multiple departments—including our own—and with large amounts of information.”

-With the SMMC’s particular needs in mind, Haynes attended ASIS International’s Annual Seminar and Exhibits in the fall of 2005 shopping for an Incident Reporting and Investigation Management solution that could consolidate the SMMC’s incident data and increase their analytical and reporting options.
-That’s when Haynes received his first glimpse of Perspective.
+With the SMMC’s particular needs in mind, Haynes attended ASIS International’s Annual Seminar and Exhibits in the fall of 2005, shopping for a Healthcare Incident Reporting and Investigation Management solution that could consolidate the SMMC’s incident data and increase their analytical and reporting options.
+That’s when Haynes received his first glimpse of Resolver.

 Haynes was so excited by the product that he immediately scheduled a one-on-one demonstration for his Security Director, Charles Murray, to see it in action.
 Murray’s reaction was equally favorable: